MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/apifaultdetail.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines a fault object that operations return when web service-specific errors occur, such as when the request message contains incomplete or invalid data.
+description: Defines a Campaign Management API fault object that operations return when web service-specific errors occur, such as when the request message contains incomplete or invalid data.
 ---
 # ApiFaultDetail Data Object - Campaign Management
-Defines a fault object that operations return when web service-specific errors occur, such as when the request message contains incomplete or invalid data.
+Defines a Campaign Management API fault object that operations return when web service-specific errors occur, such as when the request message contains incomplete or invalid data.

 ## Syntax
 ```xml